ikeali/alx-system_engineering-devops/0x00-shell_basics/README.md

-a scrit that will list all fileseven ones with names beginning with a period character
+ a script that prints the type of the file named iamafile.